Gourami: As food

-Giant gouramis, Osphronemus goramy, or Kaloi in Malay language, are eaten in some parts of the world.
+Giant gouramis, Osphronemus goramy, or Kaloi in Malay, are eaten in some parts of the world.
 In Maritime Southeast Asian countries, they are often deep-fried and served in sweet-sour sauce, chili sauce, and other spices.
 The paradise fish, Macropodus opercularis, and other members of that genus are the target of a cannery industry in China, the products of which are available in Asian supermarkets around the world.

 Gouramis are particularly found in Sundanese cuisine.

 In Malaysia, Indonesia, Thailand, Philippines, Brunei, gouramis are readily fished at streams, brooks, canal, rivers and many more large water area systems.

 In the aquarium

-Numerous gourami species, such as the dwarf gourami, pearl gourami, are popular aquarium fish widely kept throughout the world.
-They are sought after due to their bright colours and relative intelligence, being able to recognise their owners and “greeting” them, having a desire to explore the plants and rocks placed across their aquarium, and displaying extensive paternal care with the males protecting the eggs until they hatch, and building a foam raft to keep them afloat.
+Numerous gourami species, such as the dwarf gourami and pearl gourami, are popular aquarium fish widely kept throughout the world.
+They are sought after due to their bright colours and relative intelligence, being able to recognise their owners and "greeting" them, having a desire to explore the plants and rocks placed across their aquarium, and displaying extensive paternal care with the males protecting the eggs until they hatch, and building a foam raft to keep them afloat.
 As labyrinth fish, they will often swim near the top of the tank in order to breathe air.
 As with other tropical freshwater fish, an aquarium heater is often used.
 Gouramis will eat either prepared or live foods.
 Some species can grow quite large and are unsuitable for the general hobbyist.
-Big Gouramis may become territorial with fish that are colourful and a considerable size to them, however that generally depends on the individual’s temperament as some gourami will be more tolerant of tankmates than others.
+Big gouramis may become territorial with fish that are colourful and a comparable size to them, however that generally depends on the individual's temperament, as some gourami will be more tolerant of tankmates than others.
 Gouramis may nip at other fish, and males should never be kept together as they will become aggressive.